gamesbook/protograf/docs/source/card_deck_introduction.rst

 the ``Card()`` command is used, multiple times, to provide the "glue" needed to position the elements containing these "things".

-A complete script with all commands, is what some software terms a "template".
+A complete script with all commands, is what some software terms a "template" for your cards.

 Key Concepts and Commands